Blotz/blotz.github.io/content/posts/2025-05-25-Sourdough/index.md

 ### Shaping and Overnight Fermentation

 This step is all about building surface tension.
-There’s not much to say—pick a method that works for you.
+There’s not much to say, pick a method that works for you.
 [Here’s one](https://youtu.be/h7eqwYLv2tI) I like.
 You can also watch what I do in the video below.
 Like with the poke test, this part gets easier with practice.

 {{<rawhtml>}}
 <video src="/posts/2025-05-25-sourdough/shaping.mp4" height="300" controls>